jenna-jordan/git-novice-speedrun/episodes/5_track-changes.md

  1 file changed, 1 insertion(+)
 ```

-Instead, type the commit message "Discuss concerns about Mars' climate for Mummy" in the "Message" box and click "Commit".
+Or, we can type the commit message "Discuss concerns about Mars' climate for Mummy" in the "Message" box and click "Commit".

 Let's check our status: